Home Inspection Licensure

 - Vermiculite (1919~1990)

 - Wood Destroying Organisms and there are many more……

-Anyone that has not been trained, educated or has not taken the national home inspectors exam (NHIE) or the International Association of certified home inspectors (InterNACHI) exam covering these types of issues is not qualified to inspect homes or buildings for real estate transactions.
+Anyone that has not been trained, educated or has not taken the International Association of Certified Home inspectors (InterNACHI) or any other accreditted home inspection association exam covering these types of issues is not qualified to inspect homes or buildings for real estate transactions.
 Here is the link (click here) to view just one of the Home Inspectors training courses approved by the state.

 As mentioned above many home inspectors are members and hold licensure in the three organizations and it is certainly helpful, but it is no substitute for training and experience in the unique discipline of home inspection.